the-write-one/gurobi-groovy/README.md

 ### Integrating Gurobi API in Groovy

-These example will show how to use algebraic notation by overloading Groovy operators.
+These examples show how to use algebraic notation by overloading Groovy operators.

 * [mip1](mip1/mip1.md) - formulates and solves a simple MIP model